aws-samples/data-protection/usecase-9/IOT_Device_Usecase.md

 You should see the file verification_cert.csr generated.

-The verification_cert.csr will be now signed by the subordinate CA and the certificate content is put into a .pem file
+The verification_cert.csr will be now signed by the subordinate CA that you created earlier and the certificate content is put into a .pem file

 Run the script `verification-cert.sh` using the command below :